How do heritage properties get designated?

 Properties are designated through the Ontario Heritage Act.
 The process for designation is as follows:

-- Property owner approaches Heritage Committee through Planning and Development Services Department with request to designate property
+- Property owner approaches Heritage Committee through Planning and Building Services Department with request to designate property

 - Request should be made in writing providing owner's consent to proceed

-- Heritage Committee evaluates owner's request based on "Rating System for Built Heritage Resources" and makes recommendations through Planning and Development Services staff if the evaluation results warrant
+- Heritage Committee evaluates owner's request based on "Rating System for Built Heritage Resources" and makes recommendations through Planning and Building Services staff if the evaluation results warrant

-- A report is then prepared by Planning and Development Services staff to City Council based upon recommendations made by Heritage Committee
+- A report is then prepared by Planning and Building Services staff to City Council based upon recommendations made by Heritage Committee

 - If the recommendation is approved by City Council, a Notice of Intent to Designate is published in the newspaper (St. Catharines Standard), on the City website, and served to the owner of the property and Ontario Heritage Foundation